Bret Stephens: Controversy

-Being called a bedbug
+George Washington University

 In August 2019, Stephens sent a complaint to a George Washington University (GWU) professor and the university's provost about a tweet in which the professor called Stephens a "bedbug".
 The topic of Stephens's next column was the "rhetoric of infestation" used by authoritarian regimes such as Nazi Germany.
 The column was interpreted as criticism of the GWU professor and other critics of Stephens.
-The controversy went viral online, leading to then-president Donald Trump tweeting, "lightweight journalist Bret Stephens, a Conservative who does anything that his bosses at the paper tell him to do!
+The controversy gained massive attention online, leading to then-president Donald Trump tweeting, "lightweight journalist Bret Stephens, a Conservative who does anything that his bosses at the paper tell him to do!
 He is now quitting Twitter after being called a 'bedbug.'
 Tough guy!"
-It was also pointed out that in a 2013 Wall Street Journal article, Stephens had called Palestinians "mosquitoes".

-Racism accusations
+Comments about antisemitism, race

 In August 2016, The Wall Street Journal published a column by Stephens about an Egyptian judoka refusing to shake hands with his Israeli opponent after an Olympic match, in which Stephens called antisemitism "the disease of the Arab mind".
 Some readers criticized this as a racist generalization that all Arabs were antisemitic.
 After Stephens joined The New York Times, several reporters at the newspaper criticized Stephens's previous writings.

-In December 2019, Stephens's column "The Secrets of Jewish Genius", in which he contended that Ashkenazi Jews have superior intelligence, led to accusations of eugenics and racism.
+In a December 2019 column titled "The Secrets of Jewish Genius", in which he contended that Ashkenazi Jews have a history of alternative thinking which has led them to be successful.
+This article led to accusations of eugenics and racism.
 The column originally said that "Ashkenazi Jews might have a marginal advantage over their gentile peers when it comes to thinking better.
 Where their advantage more often lies is in thinking different."
 Following widespread criticism, The New York Times editors deleted the section of the column in which he appeared to claim that Ashkenazi Jews are genetically superior to other groups.
 The editors said that Stephens erred in citing an academic study by an author with "racist views" whose 2005 paper advanced a genetic hypothesis for the basis of intelligence among Ashkenazi Jews.
-The Times's deletion was criticized by Jonathan Haidt, Nadine Strossen, Pamela Paresky and Steven Pinker, who called it "surrender to an outrage mob".
+The Times's deletion was criticized by Jonathan Haidt, Nadine Strossen, and Steven Pinker, who called it "surrender to an outrage mob".

 In February 2021, Stephens wrote a column critical of the Times's dismissal of Donald McNeil for using a racial slur against African Americans in the context of a discussion with students of the slur's usage.
-Six students present on the occasion said that McNeil had used the word "in a way that they perceived as casual, unnecessary or even gratuitous", but one of them added that "McNeil’s opinions didn’t disparage African Americans".
-The Times spiked the column, but it leaked to the New York Post, which published it.
+Six students present on the occasion said that McNeil had used the word "in a way that they perceived as casual, unnecessary or even gratuitous", but one of them added that "McNeil's opinions didn't disparage African Americans".
+The Times spiked the column, but it was leaked to the New York Post, which published it.
 Stephens principally argued against the editor's initial position that the newspaper would "not tolerate racist language regardless of intent"; the editor subsequently backed down from that position.